peethree/machine-learning/README.md

  #

- After encoding the data to integers and feeding this to the machine learning algorithm, it seems there's about a 60% accuracy in predicting the perp based on race
+ Using this dataset and the model I opted for, it seems there's about a 60% accuracy in predicting the perp based on race